 This list may not seem very big as only the world-known giants are here.
 Listing less popular companies using the cloud would take an eternity.
-In 2022 there are almost no companies left who haven’t preferred cloud services yet.
+In 2023 there are almost no companies left that haven’t preferred cloud services yet.

 TYPES OF CLOUD APPLICATIONS